pizza496/quartz/content/songs/Allelu Allelu Allelu Alleluia.md

 - Sing-Along
 ---

->[!Alert]
-> This is my version.
-Yours may be different, and that's ok.
-Regardless, bugging me about how mine is wrong because it isn't the exact same as yours doesn't help.
-The point of camp is to have fun and having people complaining about someone running some activity differently makes everything less fun.

----

 ### How this Song Works

 Split everyone up into two groups.
 This can be like splitting the audience at a campfire, or pairing everyone up and having them link both arms and stand back to back.